boschresearch/assets2036go/README.md

 ## License

 assets2036go is open-sourced under the Apache-2.0 license.
 See the LICENSE file for details.
-For a list of other open source components included in UUV Simulator, see the file 3rd-party-licenses.txt.
+For a list of other open source components assets2036go depends on, see [Dependencies](#dependencies).

 ## Acknowledgments